mojofunk/mingw-pkg/README.md

-The purpose of this project is to be able to build installable packages windows for Ardour, Alta and other software and share the packaging infrastructure.
+The purpose of this project is to be able to build packages of software compiled for windows with gcc/mingw-w64.

+This is really a meta packaging system at this point that relies on some mingw packages being installed on the build host.

+There are only two platforms "supported" for building packages, Fedora and MSYS2 but support for other platforms can be added if necessary.

+This tool needs to support building and installing applications and libraries into the system-wide(MINGW_ROOT) location as well as packaging them into a specified directory for testing/distribution.

 The system will initially be implemented with shell script/s